lollilagging/Inventory-Control-Manager/README.md

           - Inputting 6 for login/ logout will let the user login or logout.
           - Inputting 7 quits the program.

+4.)
+In order to login the customer into the account, either:
+          - input 1 as an old customer on prompting if you are a new customer or an old customer
+          - input 6 from the menu
+    The program will now prompt the user to input the credentials starting from an existing ID, registered full name and the company registered.
+It will accept registered creedentials from both the provided database file and in the program.

+ 5.)
+To register a credential in the program, inputting 6 from the menu will prompt if the user wantes to login, register, or to become a guest instead.
+From choosing register, the following credentials until the registration will prompt to accept the values must be filled up in order to become a registered customer of the program.

 # Inventory-Control-Manager
 In Partial Completion of CPE106L